 A virtual data room (VDR) is a crucial tool during the entire process of selling a business.
 A VDR is a secure, online location where both the buyer and seller can store and share the documentation that is required for the transaction.
 It allows all parties to review financial and other confidential documentation in a secure, online location.

-A VDR provides secure access with encryption, customizable digital rights management, along with version and document control.
+A VDR provides secure access with encryption, customizable digital rights management (DRM), along with version and document control.
 CapLinked, a leader in the VDR space, provides secure virtual data rooms for all types of business sales transactions.
-CapLinked VDRs features a user-friendly interface that is compatible with virtually every OS, and, because of that, it gives users the ability to upload and download documents from virtually any type of computer, tablet or smartphone from anywhere around the globe.
+CapLinked VDRs feature a user-friendly interface that is compatible with virtually every OS, and, because of that, it gives users the ability to upload and download documents from virtually any type of computer, tablet or smartphone from anywhere around the globe.